mattyv/ilp_for/README.md

   goto loop;
 ```

-ILP_FOR generates a main loop + remainder pattern that checks bounds only once per block:
+So what can you do?
+Create a main loop + remainder pattern that checks bounds only once per block.
+But this is messy and error prone:

 ```cpp
 int sum = 0;